 AIIMS Medical Colleges Fees

 The course fee for MBBS of AIIMS, the premier institute of the country in terms of medical education, is decided by All India Institute of Medical Sciences, New Delhi for all of its 9 campuses across the country.
 The MBBS course fee of AIIMS is unsurprisingly very low with the annual course fee of total Rs.
 5856/- INR.
-The hostel fees will be provided subject to the availability.
+The hostel fees will be provided subject to availability.
 The MBBS course fee for candidates applying under the NRI quota in AIIMS is 75,000 USD for the entire course.
-AIIMS MBBS 2019 will be conducted on May 25 and 26 in computer based mode.

 JIPMER Medical Colleges Fees

 The Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) is a reputed institute for medical studies.
-The total MBBS course fee for this government institute in two of its campuses – Puducherry and Karaikal is INR 11,620/- annually, which includes admission fee, academic fee, JIPMER student association, learning resouce, corpus fund, IT charges and identity card fees.
+The total MBBS course fee for this government institute in two of its campuses – Puducherry and Karaikal is INR 11,620/- annually, which includes admission fee, academic fee, JIPMER student association, learning resource, corpus fund, IT charges and identity card fees.
 The hostel fee for a year will be Rs.
 14,000 only.
 The course fee of MBBS for candidates applying under the NRI quota in JIPMER is 75,000 USD for the entire course.
-JIPMER MBBS 2019 exam date has been announced and will be held on June 2.

 The fee for both private colleges and deemed universities for the management quota seats is usually on the higher note.
 However, the MBBS course fee in both is not necessarily the same.

 Question: Do all the private colleges have Government Quota seats with subsidized fees?